ybk237/Madame-Bovary-additional-chapter/readme.md

 ## 🧠 Generation Principle: Markov Chains

 The project relies on **Markov chains**.
-The fundamental principle is that the choice of the next word to generate depends solely on a finite history composed of the $n$ preceding words (called the **prefix**).
+The fundamental principle is that the choice of the next word to generate depends solely on a finite history composed of the `n` preceding words (called the **prefix**).

 The process is divided into two main phases: training and generation.